lucasAlonso/apiFoodBackend/README.md

     nodemon server.js/

-6 - Ya podes empezar a testear los endpoints!
+6 - server must be runing, fetch endpoint with your fronend.

 ## Api documentation